-Learning Outcomes Assessment Criteria The learner will The learner can 1.
+Learning Outcomes The learner will Assessment Criteria The learner can 1.
 Plan and organise the delivery of reliable customer service 1.1 plan, prepare and organise everything they need to deliver services or products to different types of customers 1.2 organise what they do to ensure that they are consistently able to give prompt attention to your customers 1.3 reorganise their work to respond to unexpected additional workloads 2.
-Review and maintain customer service delivery 2.1 maintain service delivery during very busy periods and unusually quiet periods 2.2 maintain service delivery when systems, people or resources have let them down 2.3 consistently meet their customers' expectations 2.4 balance the time they take with their customers with the demands of other customers seeking thei attention 2.5 respond appropriately to their customers when customers make comments about the products or services they are offering 2.6 alert others to repeated comments made by their customers 2.7 take action to improve the reliability of their service based on customer comments 2.8 monitor the action they have taken to identify improvements in the service they give to their 6 The awarding body that Listens www.highfieldabc.com
+Review and maintain customer service delivery 2.1 maintain service delivery during very busy periods and unusually quiet periods 2.2 maintain service delivery when systems, people or resources have let them down 2.3 consistently meet their customers' expectations 2.4 balance the time they take with their customers with the demands of other customers seeking their attention 2.5 respond appropriately to their customers when customers make comments about the products or services they are offering 2.6 alert others to repeated comments made by their customers 2.7 take action to improve the reliability of their service based on customer comments 2.8 monitor the action they have taken to identify improvements in the service they give to their customers 3.
+Use recording systems to maintain 3.1 record and store customer service information

-, 100 essment Criteria The The learner can customers 3.1 record and store customer service information accurately following organisational guidelines 3.2 select and retrieve customer service information that is relevant, sufficient and in an appropriate format 3.3 quickly locate information that will help solve a customer's query 3.4 supply accurate customer service information to others using the most appropriate method of communication 4.1 describe organisational procedures for unexpected situations and their role within them 4.2 describe resource implications in times of staff sickness and holiday periods and their responsibility at these times 4.3 explain the importance of having reliable and fast information for their customers and their organisation 4.4 evaluate the organisational procedures and systems for delivering customer service 4.5 Identify useful customer feedback and explain how to decide which feedback should be acted on 4.6 describe how to communicate feedback from customers to others 4.7 evaluate the organisational procedures and systems for recording, storing, retrieving and supplying customer service information 4.8 explain the legal and regulatory requirements regarding the storage of data - 3.1 3.2 3.3 3.4 4.1 4.2 4.3 4.4 4.5 4.6 4.7
+Learning Outcomes Assessment Criteria The learner will The learner can reliable customer service accurately following organisational guidelines 3.2 select and retrieve customer service information that is relevant, sufficient and in an appropriate format 3.3 quickly locate information that will help solve a customer's query 3.4 supply accurate customer service information to others using the most appropriate method of communication 4.
+Understand how to organise the delivery of reliable customer service 4.1 describe organisational procedures for unexpected situations and their role within them 4.2 describe resource implications in times of staff sickness and holiday periods and their responsibility at these times 4.3 explain the importance of having reliable and fast information for their customers and their organisation 4.4 evaluate the organisational procedures and systems for delivering customer service 4.5 Identify useful customer feedback and explain how to decide which feedback should be acted on 4.6 describe how to communicate feedback from customers to others 4.7 evaluate the organisational procedures and systems for recording, storing, retrieving and supplying customer service information 4.8 explain the legal and regulatory requirements regarding the storage of data